https-seyhan/ASX-Analysis/README.md

 Daily ASX data extraction and automation.
-This will be useful for dailt ASX web scrapping.
+This will be useful for daily ASX web scrapping.
+And analysing the scraped data.